leonardoanalista/facilmock/README.md

     });
 ```

 Facilmock is just a couple of expressjs middlewares.
-So order matters.
+So order here matters as any expressjs app.
 Assuming you are using this module from your test, you now need to stub your endpoints:

 ```js